Loads of totally true stuff about plants along with tradition, folklore, myth, superstition and made-up stuff, but which is which?

 Trick - write the word "carrot" on a piece of paper and hide it.
 Ask some-one to quickly answer your questions, ask "what is 1 + 1?", "what is 2 + 2" etc. until the answer is 128, then ask them to name a vegetable, they will almost always answer with "carrot" - reveal your paper.

-Who needs a magic cloak like Harry Potter when there's chicory about, not sure how you use it though.
+Who needs a magic cloak like Harry Potter when there's chicory about, can be used for invisibility apparently though I'm not sure sure how you use it.

 Garlic juice is an antiseptic and antibacterial agent like many other members of the onion family to which it belongs, used frequently through the ages to clean wounds, particularly in battle.